woltsu/tsynamo/README.md

 > [!IMPORTANT]
 > When passing the items into the transaction using the tsynamoClient, do not execute the individual calls!
 Instead just pass in the query builder as the item.

+> [!WARNING]
+> DynamoDB also supports doing `ConditionCheck` operations in the transaction, but Tsynamo does not yet support those.

 #### Read transaction